f-shirley/WAG/README.md

 Lists desired processes with a green 'Yes' or red 'No' displayed by each process to reflect if it is currently running.

-Check Windows Activation status:
-Includes a button to display in the gui the license status.

-Activate Windows:
+Check and/or Activate Windows:
-Provides a button to activate Windows using the original key.
-The button is only clickable if the activation status has been checked, with the result being not licensed.
+Includes a button to activate Windows using a pre-existing OEM key from the computer's motherboard.
+Naturally, this only works if there is an OEM key already installed to the motherboard.
+Hardware changes may make this method inapplicable.
+In the event of an error during the activation process, the gui will display the Key needed to manually activate Windows, if there is one.

 Windows Updates:
 Provides a button to launch the Windows Update gui